ahmedmchamed/polymorphism_composition_quiz_hw/polymorphism_composition_quiz.md

 ```java
 class Deer extends Animal implements IRun {}
 ```
-In this case, the derived class type `Deer` can take the form of its base class type `Animal`.
-If it does so however, it will only have the operations available in the Animal class.
+In this case, the derived class type `Deer` can take the form of its base class type `Animal`, or of the interface `IRun`.
+If it does so however, it will only have the operations available in the `Animal` class or `IRun` interface respectively.

 **3. What can we use to implement polymorphism in Java?**